ftrackhq/ftrack-python/doc/example/publishing.rst

 To publish an asset you first need to get the context where the asset should be published::

+    # Get a task from a given id.
     task = session.get('Task', '423ac382-e61d-4802-8914-dce20c92b740')

 And the parent of the task which will be used to publish the asset on::